Cyb3rn0id/arduino_digital_photoframe/README.md

 This is the project I've used for the TV in the Rita's Dolls House.
 Project is for an Arduino UNO and Duemilanove (both tested) with a shield 2.4 TFT LCD 240x320 pixels + microSD card reader.

-Images MUST BE in BMP format, 320x240.
+Images MUST BE in BMP format, 320x240, mirrored from right to left.
 Each BMP image is 225Kb/228Kb.
 An old SD card of 128Mb will contain about 574 images.
 Image filenames MUST BE in 8.3 format.
 My SD is formatted with FAT filesystem.

 **Arduino Leonardo and other Arduino models are not suitable!**